Go to the Nature Institute’s home page

 Many of us (especially as we grow older) have had the experience of “losing our bearings” while driving or riding in normally familiar territory.
 Suddenly a powerful sense of disorientation takes hold of us, and the entire landscape becomes a disconcerting question mark.
 For a moment we have no sense for where we are or where we are headed, so that our usual feeling of comfort with our surroundings is lost.
 The confusion that sets in, however short-lasting, is one of profound lostness.
 The connections linking where we are at the moment to a wider, coherent context have gone missing.
 The conceptual map through which we grasp the meaningful arrangement of the larger landscape is no longer anchored to our current location.

-Suppose I were to lose all conceptual grasp of the relations governing the scene outside the window where I am now writing — a scene with a white pine tree standing just a few meters beyond my desk.
+Suppose I were to lose all conceptual grasp of the relations governing the scene outside the window where I am now writing — a scene with a great white pine tree standing just a few meters beyond my desk.
 I would then have no more reason to connect the particular branch I am now looking at with the trunk of the tree than I would have for connecting it with the contiguous patch of blue sky.
 The idea that the sky is up there while the tree is here, or that the pressure of the wind against the branches is responsible for their waving, or that the roots in the ground provide mechanical strength in support of the tree’s uprightness, or that the entire tree as an integral unity is growing — these would no longer serve to hold the tree together in my understanding as the unitary kind of thing, or being, it really is.

 We do not see with our eyes alone